Costco Five Forces Analysis & Recommendations (Porter’s Model)

-Costco Five Forces Analysis, competition, customer supplier power, substitution new entry threat, Porter, retail case study
+Costco Five Forces Analysis, recommendations, competition, customer supplier power, substitution new entry threat, retail case study

 A Costco in Neihu, Taiwan.
-In this Five Forces analysis of Costco Wholesale Corporation, the external factors in the retail industry environment emphasize competition, customers, and substitution as the strongest forces.
+In this Five Forces analysis of Costco Wholesale Corporation, external factors in the retail industry environment emphasize competition, customers, and substitution.
 (Photo: Public Domain)

-Costco Wholesale Corporation continues adjusting to the external factors in the retail industry environment, as shown in this Five Forces analysis.
-The Five Forces analysis is Michael Porter’s model for determining the degree of influence of external factors.
+Costco Wholesale Corporation adjusts to the external factors in the retail industry environment, as shown in this Five Forces analysis.
+The Five Forces analysis is Michael Porter’s model for determining the degree of competitive influence of external factors.
 In Costco’s case, the Five Forces analysis model indicates the most important external factors that the company must address.
-While all these external factors influence Costco, they differ in terms of their effects on the firm.
-As such, Costco Wholesale’s strategic direction must overcome these forces to maintain the company’s position as the largest membership warehouse club chain in the United States.
+These external factors influence Costco, but they have different effects on the firm.
+Costco Wholesale’s strategic direction must overcome these forces to maintain the company’s position as the largest membership warehouse club chain in the United States.

 Competitive Rivalry or Competition with Costco (Strong Force)

-Costco Wholesale Corporation must counteract the effects of competition on the retail industry environment.
+Costco Wholesale Corporation must counteract the effects of competition in the retail industry environment.
 This element of the Five Forces analysis refers to the influence of competing firms on each other.
-The following are the external factors that contribute to the strong force of competitive rivalry against Costco:
+The following are external factors that contribute to the strong force of competitive rivalry against Costco:

 • High variety of firms (strong force)

-The retail industry is saturated and Costco aggressively competes with many firms, such as Amazon and its subsidiary, Whole Foods, as well as Walmart and Home Depot.
-Also, the high variety of firms makes the competition tougher, as firms capitalize on their unique competencies to compete against Costco.
+The retail industry is saturated, and Costco aggressively competes with many firms, such as Amazon and its subsidiary, Whole Foods, as well as Aldi, Walmart, and Home Depot.
+Also, the high variety of firms makes competition tougher, as firms capitalize on their unique competencies to compete against Costco.
 In addition, the low switching costs are an external factor that makes it easy for consumers to transfer from Costco to other firms.
-Thus, based on this element of the Five Forces analysis, competition is among Costco’s most important concerns.
+Thus, based on this element of the Five Forces analysis, competition is among Costco’s most important strategic concerns.

 Bargaining Power of Costco’s Customers/Buyers (Strong Force)

-Costco must ensure that it satisfies consumers.
-This element of the Five Forces analysis considers the influence of customers on firms’ effectiveness in the retail industry environment.
-In Costco’s case, the external factors that lead to the strong bargaining power of customers are as follows:
+Costco ensures that it satisfies consumers.
+This Five Forces analysis considers the influence of customers on firms’ effectiveness in the retail industry environment.
+In Costco’s case, external factors that lead to the strong bargaining power of customers include the following:

 • High quality of information (strong force)